 I'm just gonna put my own point of view and experience here and let CT decide how to incorporate it into the rest of knowledge about Fi and Ti.

 Definition, objectivity/subjectivity, formation of thoughts, feeling, motives, conviction, identity, character, empathy, morality, humanity, possible Fi and Fe dynamics.

 Definition is something that for me is cultural, made up, agreed upon, and changing.
 Just like how language works.
 In my early years, I was attuned with how words differ in forms.
-I quickly notice that some words are nouns, verbs, or adjectives, and use that to create definitions such as “noun1 is a thing that is…” or “adjective1 is a trait of being…”.
+I quickly notice that some words are nouns, verbs, or adjectives, and use that to create definitions such as "noun1 is a thing that is..." or "adjective1 is a trait of being...".
 This also drove my drive to categorize every knowledge in the universe from the general down to specifics, that was one of my little dream that I never fully followed through because other things were more pressing and once I had time for it I had already became self-indulgent.
-This was one eager half-assed attempt at that: https://humanpedia.blogspot.com/ But there was also another attempt at blogging world symbolism that I had lost now.
+This was one eager half-assed attempt at that: [ link removed at personal request ] But there was also another attempt at blogging world symbolism that I had lost now.

 Objectivity is something that I also strive for, but for me everything, including emotional experience, account to that objectivity.
 There is an objective reality of emotion on personal and collective level.
 There is an objective reality of consciousness.
 It is true that we perceive everything through our own personal bias, even if emotions are put out of the equation, personal experiences and understandings will be the bias.
 There is also consideration of self-image, reputation, how to not offend people, self-denial and so on which can muddle the search for truth (which includes emotions by the way).
 So I try to incorporate that subjective phenomenon into the analysis, how I personally feel and what a thing actually is.
 The problem is when you engage with emotions, it can often consume you and make you reactive and it's hard to get out of that grip.